 Reaching the Limit with Pastor Robert Gardner of City of Faith International

-Prior attempts to reach Robert over the past nine months:
+Prior attempts to reach Robert over the past year (updated January 2022):

 November 13, 2020––10 Tactics of Anti-LGBTQ+ Pulpit Bullies

-To begin, I want to be clear that Robert Gardner has issued no private or public apology over the past 9 months.
+To begin, I want to be clear that Robert Gardner has issued no private or public apology to me, or his other relatives, over the past 21 months (updated January 2022).
 Behind every single attempt to help Robert understand the seriousness of his missteps, there have only been good intentions to expand his exposure without any judgement at all.
 I was willing to go above and beyond, and to provide whatever guidance or tools to help him grow.
 In my heart, there was ample commitment, interest, and patience that could have helped prevent arriving at this unfortunate point.

 Contrary to what Robert believes, I am neither attacking him, nor plotting against him, nor warring with him.
 I gave it my all trying to educate Robert on his blindspots, biases, and willful ignorance.
 The escalation of this fallout has everything to with Robert’s combativeness, pride, resistance, and stubbornness.